TobiasOBrien/CS-499/index.md

 When I think about all that I have learned over the past years at Southern New Hampshire University I know that I am on my way to being able to deliver that sophistication now.
 I have been able to build a solid foundation of core IT knowledge, Life Skills, and Computer Science knowledge.

-SNHU has exposed me to so many different new and wonderful areas to include problem solving techniques in IT-145 Foundations in Application Development, budgeting and designing solution in IT-201 Computer Platform Technologies, Linux Operating system in IT-255 Introduction to Linux Operating Systems, software systems engineering principles in IT-315 Object Oriented Analysis and Design, the importance of understanding and advocating for the end user in IT-331 Human Factors in Information Technology, and how operating systems are use in computing environments in IT-365 Operating Systems.
+SNHU has exposed me to so many different new and wonderful areas to include problem solving techniques in IT-145 Foundations in Application Development, budgeting and designing solution in IT-201 Computer Platform Technologies, Linux Operating system in IT-255 Introduction to Linux Operating Systems, software systems engineering principles in IT-315 Object Oriented Analysis and Design, the importance of understanding and advocating for the end user in IT-331 Human Factors in Information Technology, and how operating systems are used in computing environments in IT-365 Operating Systems.

 Along with IT courses mentioned above, advanced mathematical concepts were studied in MAT-225 Single-Variable Calculus, MAT-230 Discrete Mathematics, MAT-243 Applied Statistics for STEM, and MAT-350 Applied Linear Algebra.
 These concepts allowed to gain a greater appreciation for the analysis and formulation of data and mathematical theories as they relate to Computer Science.